sregister/sregister/README.md

-# 👋 Hi

 ## What I'm Up To

-- Playing with AI
 -  Building and maintaining network infrastructure
--  Learning k8s
+-  Learning k8s and running AI
 -  3D printing, gameservers, HLS and WebRTC streaming

 ## Tech